joinedspawnRoads/ParkourAHK/README.md

 Q: I changed the toggle key.
 Why won't it work?
 - A: Either you didn't save it or don't realize that editing one script doesn't apply it to the rest.
 You must change the scripts individually.

+Q: It works everywhere except for Roblox.
+How do I fix this?
+- A: Try running it as Administrator (not Roblox).

 ### @->-->--